M-Taha95/secure-file-encryptor/README.md

 3 .
 Choose Decrypt → click Process File.

-4  .Your original file will be restored.
+4  .
+Your original file will be restored.

 🔒 Security Notes